CenyaKu/bytesavior/README.md

 # bytesavior
-A website that is a guide for users to improve their computers effeciency while reducing their digital footprint.
+A website that is a guide for users to improve their computers' efficiency while reducing their digital footprint.